Apochrosi/Modding-Requests/README.md

 28 - Multiple "origin" systems

 Would it be possible to let modders "clone" the origin system and have this extra option be repurposed for giving the player more categories to choose from when designing an empire.
+This would work best like the current origin system where you get multiple choices but is only able to choose one of them.

 29 - Decoupling species classes from ship sets